buley/personal/src/content/competition-collaboration.md

 5. Preserve strategic flexibility in all relationships
 6. Focus on long-term positioning over short-term victories

-I don't compete just to win today—I position myself to **dominate tomorrow.** I don't collaborate just to work together—I align with others to **create compound advantages.**
+I don't compete just to win today--I position myself to **dominate tomorrow.** I don't collaborate just to work together--I align with others to **create compound advantages.**